fromage-fraser/dd4/README.md

     docker-compose down
     ```

-The server container is configured to always restart: edit [the docker-compose configuration](docker-compose.yml)
+The server container is not configured to always restart: edit [the docker-compose configuration](docker-compose.yml)
 if you don't want this behaviour.